FarronF/limerick-council-meetings/meetings/2018/12/10-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 22nd October 2018.md

 geographical boundaries.

-There was general agreement with this objective---
+There was general agreement with this objective
+---
 A discussion took place as follows:

  Planned Maintenance: